sdepold/jquery-rss/README.md

 This plugin can be used to read a RSS feed (via the Google Feed API) and transform it into a custom piece of HTML.

+## Note about feedrapp.info

+Chances are that you are experiencing a downtime on feedrapp.info.
+Please update to the latest version which uses www.feedrapp.info and which might support SSL in the near future.

 ## Setup

     <!DOCTYPE html>